Diophantine approximations for translation surfaces and planar resonant sets: Introduction

 In particular the explicit form of $\beta$ is

 Moreover, if $X$ is a Veech surface, the same inequality holds with $\beta=1$ and with some $\epsilon_0$ which can be chosen uniformly on $\cM$. \end{theorem}

-It is natural to ask wether one can get $\beta=2$ in the lower bound in Theorem \ref{thmDynamicalJarnickInequality}, at least for any Veech surface.
-We refer to \S~\ref{SecCommentJarnikInequality} for some comments on this open question.
+It is natural to ask whether one can get $\beta=2$ in the lower bound in Theorem \ref{thmDynamicalJarnickInequality}, at least for any Veech surface.
+We refer to \S~\ref{SecCommentJarnikInequality} for some comments on this question.